Bienvenue au Canada! Welcome to Canada!

 Looking for the perfect Canadian winter wonderland?
 Think friendly native animals, horse-drawn sleigh rides through the snow, fresh maple taffy, and stunning First Nations art.
 This type of Canadian winter experience really does exist, and it’s at Omega Park.

-Omega Park (or Parc Omega, en Français) is one my favourite places to go in the winter.
+A day trip to Omega Park is one my favourite things to do in Ottawa in winter.
 It’s a place where happy, beautiful animals eat carrots straight out of your hand.
 I love connecting with wildlife, and so feel incredibly fortunate to call Canada home and to live so close to such an wonderful place.

-Here’s everything you need to know about visiting in the winter!
+Here’s everything you need to know about visiting Omega Park in the winter!

 Jump to the content you're looking for!

 - What to do at Omega Park in the Winter

 Why Visit Omega Park in Winter

 Winter is one of the best times to visit Omega Park!
 It’s less crowded than during the on-peak, summer months.
 On this visit we went on a tour of Omega Park with a guide who told us that many of the animals are also more active during the winter.
 For the animals that have antlers, winter is the time of year when they’re in the full glory.